-Apply the basecoat paint in even, consistent coats.
+Apply the Colorcoat paint in even, consistent coats.
 Plan to do 2-3 light coats on the area.

-Once you are done applying the basecoat, wait 15-30 minutes for it to dry before you move on to the clearcoat.
+Once you are done applying the Colorcoat, wait 30 minutes for it to dry before you move on to the Clearcoat.

-Nowadays, practically every vehicle you see driving on the road is painted in a basecoat/clearcoat paint system.
-Basecoat is frequently referred to as the colorcoat because this layer is the actual color you see with your eyes.
-If the car is blue, the basecoat is blue.
-If the car is white, the basecoat is white.
+Nowadays, practically every vehicle you see driving on the road is painted in a Colorcoat/Basecoat paint system.
+Colorcoat gets its name from the fact that this layer is the actual color you see with your eyes.
+If the car is blue, the Colorcoat is blue.
+If the car is white, the Colorcoat is white.
 Sometimes people are surprised to find that most of our paint is waterborne based.
 Actually, most cars being manufactured today are painted using waterborne technology.
 It creates a much deeper, vibrant color.